UPPMAX/naiss_intro_python/docs/reflections/20250424/README.md

 - I did not let them do functions: I feel it is beyond the scope of this course
 - I should add if-statements and for-loops: those are more basic concepts

+## Feedback Linus

+- What went well?
+    - All students went through all of the important things
+        - RB: definitely!
+    - Sending more advanced Python students home was a good thing;
+      they came there for the HPC part
+        - RB: agree
+    - Exercises and material is very good

+- What are features of the course?

+    - Some learners get lost in the book (it's a good book), doing exercises on their own

+- What could be improved?

+    - Students that already know Python could be sent back home earlier
+        - RB: agree, at 11:00 we could let the first people go :-)
+    - Some learners do the exercises in the book and then forget about the course material.
+        - RB: agree: remove the mention of the exercises in the book and sent them to the exercises in the course material (only)